hl037/vue-contenteditable/README.rst

 (Re)build
 `````````

-This needed files are already provided in ``dist/``, but if you want to re build, simlply run :
+The needed files are already provided in ``dist/``, but if you want to re build, simlply run :

 .. code::